 A study performed by Covance Laboratories in 2008, showed that the following vegetables retained a higher percentage of several vitamins and minerals recommended by the FDA, when using the Royal Prestige® waterless and greaseless method comparing to boiling: broccoli (73%); cabbage (25%); carrots (16%); potatoes (8%).

-The same study indicated that cooking with the Royal Prestige® waterless and greaseless method is up to 78% more energy efficient than boiling vegetables and 54% more efficient than roasting in the oven.
+The same study indicated that cooking with the Royal Prestige® waterless and greaseless method is between 69% and 78% more energy efficient than boiling vegetables and 54% more efficient than roasting in the oven.

 Always use a burner similar in diameter to the pan you are using.
 If cooking on a gas stove, the flame should just touch the bottom of the utensil.
 The flame should not cover the bottom or extend up the sides of the pan.